Some families are 'adopting' turkeys for Thanksgiving instead of eating them

 The funds have helped pay for extending the turkeys’ outdoor pasture area, along with feeding and rescuing more turkeys.
 They've helped with veterinary bills, which can sometimes cost thousands of dollars because of the medical complications that arise for turkeys that come from factory farms, which breed them to grow very big in a short period of time, said Nix.
 In the wild, turkeys tend to live an average of three or four years, according to the National Wild Turkey Federation.

 But the sanctuary says the program is about more than just the turkeys or money.
-There’s also an important educational factor, whether learning about the conditions in factory farms or that turkeys are more than just centerpieces.
+There’s also an important educational factor, including the conditions in factory farms and that turkeys are more than just centerpieces.

 “Even if it makes you stop and double think what it is you’re about to do,” said Nix.
 “Or that you’re like, ‘wow this is a life of a sentient being,’ for us that’s a conversation starter.”

-Farm Sanctuary, which is located in New York and California, is believed to be the first to launch this type of turkey adoption program, kicking it off in 1986.
-Gene Baur, its president and co-founder, said initially the public was not only confused about the program but about the concept of rescuing farm animals altogether.
+Farm Sanctuary, which is located in New York and California, is believed to be the first to launch this type of turkey adoption program, starting in 1986.
+Gene Baur, its president and co-founder, said initially the public was confused about the program and the concept of rescuing farm animals altogether.

 In the nearly four decades since, the sanctuary has rescued thousands of turkeys.
 And the public has not only caught on to the concept but in some years has donated hundreds of thousands of dollars, Baur said.